 Although it was $4.99 a bottle, I thought it would be the perfect addition to Stout Week and immediately placed it into my cart.
-Before baking the cupcakes, I had Brian and his buddy, Corey, taste a small sip of the beer to find out if the espresso note was detectable.
-They both concluded that although it was slightly noticeable, it was definitely not overpowering.
+Before baking the cupcakes, I had my buddy, Corey, taste a small sip of the beer to find out if the espresso note was detectable.
+He concluded that although it was slightly noticeable, it was definitely not overpowering.

 I gave the cupcakes a quick dip in a pool of glossy ganache, but they still needed a little something.
 Sifting through my collection of cupcake decor, I had a moment of brilliance (however fleeting!) and remembered the bag of dark chocolate covered pretzels I’d stashed (read: hidden from myself) in the pantry.

 Seriously, what goes better with beer than PRETZELS?

 March 17th, 2011